Ax8457/WriteUPs/Xmas_RootMe_2024/CutsomHttpServer/README.md

 });
 ````

-<p align="justify">I finaly spoted the redirect feature below, in which user input wasn't cleared nor processed; meaning it could have been exploited for injection and eventualy cross site scripting payload injection.
+<p align="justify">I finally spoted the redirect feature below, in which user input wasn't cleared nor processed; meaning it could have been exploited for injection and eventualy cross site scripting payload injection.
 Which looked interesting at this point : </p>

 ````javascript
 router.get('/api/redirect', (req, res) => {